Synchronize accelerated clock in a multipartite relativistic quantum system: Introduction

 In this paper, we perform a multipartite protocol for QCS in a relativistic frame, where each clock corresponds to an two-level atom modeling by the Unruh-DeWitt detector.
-We assume that $n$ detectors are prepared in an entangled initial state and timing information is determined by the observable time probability of the final state.
-Unlike previous multipartite QCS protocols \cite{Krco,Ben-Av}, we concern about the problem of QCS for an accelerated clock and the influence of Unruh thermal noise is involved.
-Without loss of generality, we assume that the first static clock in the $n$-partite system has been synchronized and regarded as the standard clock.
-To analyze how the number of atoms and quantum entanglement of the initial state influence the accuracy of QCS, we distinguish the QCS in the two-party system from two different initial states in the multipartite system.
+We assume that $n$ detectors are prepared in an entangled initial state.
+The difference between the proper time of inertial reference frames and accelerated reference frames is determined by the observable time probability of final state.
+Unlike previous multipartite QCS protocols \cite{Krco,Ben-Av}, we concern about the QCS for an accelerated clock and the influence of Unruh thermal noise is involved.
+Without loss of generality, we assume that the first static clock in the $n$-party system has been synchronized and regarded as the standard clock.